 Our products contain a variety of components, some of which are procured from single suppliers.
 In addition, some of our vehicle tracking or fleet management solutions rely on devices procured from single suppliers, including Telit, which recently purchased a portion of our IoT modules business from us.
 From time to time, certain components used in our products or certain products used in our solutions have been in short supply or their anticipated commercial introduction has been delayed or their availability has been subsequently interrupted for reasons outside our control.
 If there is a shortage or interruption in the availability to us of any such components or products and we cannot timely obtain a commercially and technologically suitable substitute or make sufficient and timely design or other modifications to permit the use of such a substitute component or product, we may not be able to timely deliver sufficient quantities of our products or solutions to satisfy our contractual obligations and particular revenue expectations.
 Moreover, even if we timely locate a substitute part or product, but its price materially exceeds the original cost of the component or product, then our results of operations would be adversely affected.

-Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.

 None.

 Item 3.
 Defaults Upon Senior Securities.

 None.

 Item 4.
 Mine Safety Disclosures.

-Not applicable.
+Not ap plicable.

 Item 5.
 Other Information.

 None.

+${\it Unregistered Sales of Equity Securities \ and \ Use \ of Proceeds.}$

+Item 2.